 NOTE: Some psyllium powder will turn your baked good a “rye bread” color.
 I have found that Jay Robb psyllium husks (ground into a powder) doesn’t cause this to happen.
 You can see the difference in the photos.

-Here is a video of the process using Almond flour.
+Here is a video of making the Cinnamon Rolls using Almond flour:

 Here is a video showing how to make the caramel sauce!

-- 5 TBS psyllium husk powder (no substitutes) (45 grams)
+- 5 tablespoons psyllium husk powder no substitutes (45 grams)

-- 1 cup Swerve (or erythritol and 1 tsp stevia glycerite)
+- 1 cup Natural Sweetener or erythritol and 1 tsp stevia glycerite

-- 3 egg whites (8 whites if using coconut flour)
+- 3 large egg whites 8 whites if using coconut flour

-- 6 TBS cream cheese, softened (or coconut cream if dairy allergy)
+- 6 tablespoons cream cheese softened (or coconut cream if dairy allergy)

-- 3 TBS butter or coconut oil, softened
+- 3 tablespoons coconut oil or butter, softened

-- 2 TBS Confectioners Swerve (or erythritol and ¼ tsp stevia glycerite)
+- 2 tablespoons Natural Sweetener or erythritol and 1/4 tsp stevia glycerite

-- 2 TBS unsweetened almond milk (to thin it out, if desired)
+- 2 tablespoons unsweetened almond milk to thin it out, if desired

-- Preheat the oven to 350 degrees F. In a medium sized bowl, combine the flour, psyllium powder (no substitutes: flaxseed meal won't work), baking powder, salt and Swerve.
+- Preheat the oven to 350 degrees F. In a medium sized bowl, combine the flour, psyllium powder (no substitutes: flaxseed meal won't work and I do not recommend it), baking powder, salt and Swerve.
 Add in the eggs and vinegar and combine until a thick dough.
 Add boiling water into the bowl.
 Mix until well combined.
 When you add the water the dough will be very sticky but after mixing for a couple minutes it will firm up.

 - Grease a large piece of parchment with coconut oil spray and spread the dough out into a large rectangle pressing with your fingers.
 You can spray some more spray on top of the dough to help keep it from sticking to your fingers.
 Sprinkle cinnamon and Swerve onto the rolled out rectangle.
 Press the cinnamon mixture into the dough with your hands.
 Starting at one edge of the rectangle, roll up tightly until you have a cylinder Cut into 6 - 2 inch rolls.
 Place onto a cookie sheet or into a cast iron skillet (click HERE to find the one I used) and bake for 45-55 minutes.